Uniqueness and non-uniqueness results for dyadic MHD models: Acknowledgement

 \section{Acknowledgement}

 M. Dai is partially supported by the NSF grants DMS-1815069 and DMS-2009422.
 S. Friedlander is partially supported by the NSF grant DMS-1613135.
-S. Friedlander is also grateful to IAS for its hospitality in 2020-2021.
+S. Friedlander is grateful to IAS for its hospitality in 2020-2021.
+M. Dai is also grateful to IAS for its hospitality in 2021-2022.